Travel lines (Trips, journeys and abroad)

 Travel lines can be seen as branches, like offshoots from the life line and transverse lines on the ulnar edge.
 In other words, they are horizontal lines on the edge of the palm on the pinkie side.
 These do not always denote a permanent move aboard, especially if there are several lines present.
 Note that the uppermost lines are marriage lines and the start of the heart line.

 Lines that can point to travel

 Lines branching or emanating from the line of life towards the Mount of Moon are signs of trips, but not a guaranteed symbol of permanent relocation.
-They can also depict a person who is restless, or would love to travel, even if they haven’t.
+They can also depict a restless person or would love to travel, even if they haven’t.
+Many offshoots from the life line often depict a person who travels often.
 A short life line is also a mark of someone restless.
 These people are not happy to stay in one place forever.

 Permanent relocation signs

 For a mark of a permanent move abroad, usually, there will be a broken life line, and a connecting line to the fate line or a new section of life line (if the change is lasting).
 The long-distance travel line is a longer line than the short distance.